seatable/seatable-admin-docs/docs/customization/main_color.md

 Login to your SeaTable Server as system administrator and switch to the system admin area.
 Select the navigation point `Settings`.
 Team admins or normal users does not have the permission to access the system admin area.

 First you should set the checkbox for `ENABLE_BRANDING_CSS`.
-Then simply copy and paste (:material-content-copy:) the css code and paste it to the input box of `Custom.
-CSS`.
+Then simply copy and paste (:material-content-copy:) the css code and paste it to the input box of `Custom CSS`.
 Submit by clicking on the green :material-check:.

 Reload your page of your browser and the color should be changed.